shopwareLabs/psh/README.md

 #### Environments

 Environments are used to extend or overwrite your base configuration.
 You can add more scripts, redefine or add constants or variables.
-A environemnt called `foo` may look like this:
+A environment called `foo` may look like this:

 ```yaml
 environments: